Exercise and Fitness Activities (4 activity ideas)

 - Review the material educational material, access poles from a reputable vendor grab some friends or do it individually and go for a trek.

-Timelines: You may host multiple times throughout the month at various times of day at various locations to increase access to as many people as possible.
+Timeline: You may host multiple times throughout the month at various times of day at various locations to increase access to as many people as possible.

 4. Globe Walk:

 Submitted by Saskatoon Council on Aging: Travel the globe right from your very own location.
 You can try it yourself, with friends or colleagues.
 Get a group together and do some walking.
 Participants are encouraged to count their steps, time or distance.
 Any type of physical activity can be counted towards your individual or team's total.
 Although Fall Prevention Month focuses on being active in November, the Globe Walk Initiative runs over a 4 month period (January – April) to encourage older adults to exercise during the winter months when it tends to be more difficult.
-You can get a heads start.
+You can get a head start.

 Costs: Other than a good pair of walking shoes, this activity is free.